Skip to content

 What an MVP Actually Is in 2026

 Most founders use the term MVP to mean *lite version of the full product*.
-That is not what it is.
-An MVP, the way Eric Ries defined it in 2011, is the smallest possible artifact that lets you test a single hypothesis with real users.
-The deliverable is data, not features.
+Eric Ries defined it in 2011 as the smallest possible artifact that lets you test a single hypothesis with real users.
+The deliverable is data from that test.

 In 2026 this matters more than ever.
 AI made building features cheap.
 It did not make building the *wrong* features cheap.
 The agencies that still quote MVPs as scaled-down versions of the eventual product are billing you to learn nothing.

-webvise scopes every MVP against one filter: does this feature help you learn something about your users?
+Every MVP scoping decision runs through one filter: does this feature help you learn something about your users?
 If the answer is no, the feature waits until after launch.
 Most founders are surprised by how much can wait.
-See how we scope MVP work.
+See how MVP work is scoped.

 The 4 MVP Cost Tiers in 2026